harness/harness/README.md

 # Swagger

-This project includes a swagger specification.When you run the application, you can access the swagger specification by navigating to `http://localhost:3000/swagger` in your browser (for raw yaml see `http://localhost:3000/openapi.yaml`).
+This project includes a swagger specification.
+When you run the application, you can access the swagger specification by navigating to `http://localhost:3000/swagger` in your browser (for raw yaml see `http://localhost:3000/openapi.yaml`).

 ## Auto-Generate Gitness API Client used by UI using Swagger